Airvander/aboutme/readme.txt

-WHOAMI --- Jonathan Chua, INTJ, 28 Y/O
+WHOAMI --- Jonathan Chua, INTJ, 28 Y/O, SINGAPOREAN, CHINESE.

 ABOUT ME
 i have interested in anything related to IT/Cybersecurity related, i don't have anything working experience in IT/Cybersecurity. on my free time i would search on materials on net or watch youtube teaches me some form of IT knowledge and tried it on my own. currently learning how linux works and linux terminal, i learnt python but still not familiar with python will work on that once i have learn enought linux online. after i would get into A+,NETWORK+,SECURITY+, ejpt, oscp and get hold of some of the certificates. im inspire to become Penaration tester/Red teaming, Ethical hacking, blue teaming, SOC.
 Any of this line.
 That's my plan for upcoming 5 years.
 As of now i would like to get in the field of IT and bulid up my foundaion and fundamental in IT.